Grilled Pork Chops with Carolina Mustard BBQ Sauce

 - Reduce the heat to medium-low (or, if using charcoal, move the chops to less direct heat) and mop a bit of the barbecue sauce over the chops.

-- Continue to grill another couple minutes, adding more sauce if you’d like, until the internal temp of the chops are 145 degrees F.
+Continue to grill another couple minutes, adding more sauce if you’d like, until the internal temp of the chops are at least 145 degrees F.

-- Remove the chops and let rest a few minutes.
-Top with warmed South Carolina Barbecue Sauce and serve.
+Remove the chops and let rest a few minutes before serving.
+Top with warmed Carolina Mustard BBQ Sauce and serve.

 I hope you enjoy them!
 Let me know how yours turn out.
 Have fun!